 The COSO internal control framework was first introduced in 1992; an overhauled, more modern version arrived in 2013.
 Perhaps the most well-known image of the framework is the famed COSO cube, a three-dimensional diagram showing how the various elements of an internal control system work together.

 COSO also unveiled a companion framework for enterprise risk management in 2017, to help organizations assess and prioritize risks and to forge stronger links among risk, strategy, and business performance.
 The group has also published various issue-specific pieces of guidance along the way, explaining how to apply the ERM framework to subjects such as ESG, artificial intelligence, cloud computing, and the like.

 The “sponsoring organizations” behind COSO are five professional associations that support risk management disciplines.
 They are:

 - American Institute of Certified Public Accountants (AICPA)

-- National Association of Accountants (now the Institute of Management Accountants (IMA))
+- The National Association of Accountants, now called the Institute of Management Accountants (IMA)

 - American Accounting Association (AAA)

 - The Institute of Internal Auditors (IIA)